+We are currently working on updating our documentation for the 2021-2022 school year.
 Citrix Virtual Desktops Citrix Virtual Apps and Desktops is a service proved by Information Technology which allows users to access applications and desktops from multiple types of devices anywhere with Interment access.
 To learn more and get started check out: Getting Started With Citrix

 The Virtual Private Network service allows UNI faculty and staff to connect their off-campus devices to the UNI network just as if they were physically on campus.